jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 ![Auburn Basketball Efficiency for the 2014-2015 Season][image1]

-If you look at the averages for offensive and defensive efficiency as the year went on, it's pretty clear the the 2014-2015 was pretty even on both ends of the court but couldn't put both sides together very often (until the end of the year).
+If you look at the averages for offensive and defensive efficiency as the year went on, it's pretty clear that the 2014-2015 team was pretty even on both ends of the court but couldn't put both sides together very often (until the end of the year).